 Before the initial meetings with academic advisors, students should have made tentative decisions concerning probable fields of study and how requirements for additional language and/or other technical competencies may be met.
-If advisory meetings suggest that changes are needed in summer preregistration, these may be easily done during the "Drop and Add" period at the beginning of the semester.
+If changes need to be made after summer preregistration, this is easily done during the "Drop and Add" period at the beginning of the semester.

-Each student will be assigned a faculty advisor during the summer prior to arriving at Penn.
-Students are free to change advisors at any point during their graduate training.
+Each student will be assigned a faculty supervisor during the summer prior to arriving at Penn.
+Students are able to change supervisors at any point during their graduate training.

 At the advisory committee meeting, after preliminary discussion among the faculty members, the student will be admitted for a collective evaluation of academic progress to date and plans for future study.
 Topics will include remaining course requirements, precise fields of study, outstanding language and/or other technical competency requirements, and a tentative examination date.
 The advisory committees will also evaluate the academic performance of graduate students and make recommendations for financial aid.
 The advisor will prepare a signed report of the meeting for inclusion in the student's file.
 The report should offer clear and honest feedback about the student’s strengths, weaknesses, and status in the program, as well as satisfy the department’s and the graduate school’s need for regular and systematic evaluation of graduate students during their first two years in the program.
 The report will include an evaluation of the student's continued qualification for financial aid.

 Each spring, the Graduate Committee will review these reports and other relevant materials as part of its assessment of each student’s progress and continuation in the graduate program.
 Advisory committee reports, as with faculty reports on a student’s course and TA performance, along with other non-confidential materials in students' dossiers, are accessible via the Graduate Coordinator.